htnicolas/logic_recording_light/README.md

 COMMAND  PID  USER   FD   TYPE DEVICE SIZE/OFF NODE NAME python  1651 thien    4u  IPv4  10673      0t0  UDP *:5005
 ```

 Take note of the PID (1651 in this case) and kill the process with:
 ```bash
 kill 1651
 ```
-You should be able to run `python server.py` again
+Now you should be able to run `python server.py` again.